menachemgerst/BikeShare/README.md

 		PIVOT (COUNT(table_name) FOR data_type IN ([nvarchar],[float],[datetime]))AS PVT

-the query shows us that not all the columns in the db have the same data type and they need to be altered inorder to ba able to inserte all the tables into one main table.
+the query shows us that not all the columns in the db have the same data type and they need to be altered in order to ba able to inserte all the tables into one main table.

 2. data altering